VAANI: Capturing the language landscape for an inclusive digital India: Abstract

 \section{Abstract}

-Project VAANI is an initiative to create an India-representative multi-modal dataset that comprehensively maps India's linguistic diversity, starting with 165 districts across the country in its first two phases.
-Speech data is collected through a carefully structured process that uses image-based prompts to encourage spontaneous responses.
-Images are captured through a separate process that encompasses a broad range of topics, gathered from both within and across districts.
-The collected data undergoes a rigorous multi-stage quality evaluation, including both automated and manual checks to ensure highest possible standards in audio quality and transcription accuracy.
-Following this thorough validation, we have open-sourced around 289K images, approximately 31,270 hours of audio recordings, and around 2,067 hours of transcribed speech, encompassing 109 languages from 165 districts from 31 States and Union territories.
-Notably, significant of these languages are being represented for the first time in a dataset of this scale, making the VAANI project a groundbreaking effort in preserving and promoting linguistic inclusivity.
-This data can be instrumental in building inclusive speech models for India, and in advancing research and development across speech, image, and multimodal applications.
+Voice-based technologies have the potential to bridge digital accessibility gaps; however, existing datasets fail to capture the linguistic and regional diversity of Indic languages.
+We present Project VAANI, a large-scale multimodal dataset designed to represent India’s linguistic landscape across 165 districts.
+Speech data is collected using image-based prompts to elicit spontaneous responses, while images are curated through a separate pipeline covering diverse themes across regions.
+The dataset undergoes a rigorous multi-stage quality control process, combining automated and manual evaluation to ensure high audio quality and transcription accuracy.
+We release approximately 289K images, 31,255 hours of speech, and 2,043 hours of transcribed audio spanning 105 languages from 28 states and 3 union territories.
+Many of these languages are represented at this scale for the first time, making VAANI a foundational resource for inclusive speech technology.
+The dataset enables the development of robust, multilingual, and multimodal models, and supports research in speech recognition, language understanding, and cross-modal learning for underrepresented languages.